Updated March 27, 2023

 - Repeat Steps 3 and 4 till ptr->next !=HEAD

-This algorithm is used to traverse the whole circular linked list and perform a print operation for each of the nodes using a pointer ptr that points to the current node of the list.
+This algorithm is used to traverse the whole circular linked list and perform a print operation for each node using a pointer ptr that points to the current node of the list.
 The condition ptr->next !=HEAD is used to observe if any node is not traversed twice.

 Benefits of Circular Linked List in Data Structure

-- One can start traversal of the complete linked list from any of the nodes since all nodes are lined and there is no endpoint.
-While traversal we just need to observe not to traverse one node twice.
+- One can start traversal of the complete linked list from any node since all nodes are lined, and there is no endpoint.
+While traversal, we need to observe not to traverse one node twice.

 - Doubly Circular linked lists can also be used to implement various complex data structures such as Fibonacci Heap.

-- It is also used by OS to maintain the execution of the various process to run the list continuously.
+- OS also uses it to maintain the execution of the various process to run the list continuously.
 A continuous queue is maintained running with a continuous loop, where each process enters once the CPU is busy and not available.
 Such a queue is also known as the waiting queue.
-Various other queues such as priority queue or resources queue is also maintained using this data structure.
+Various other queues such as priority queue or resources queue are also maintained using this data structure.

-A circular linked list is a type of data structure where a loop is maintained used by storing the location of the first node of the list in the last node of the linked list thus named as circular.
-Such a list helps to build a continuous loop that can be used in various games or complex data structures such as the Fibonacci series.
+A circular linked list is a type of data structure where a loop is maintained used by storing the first node of the list in the last node of the linked list, thus named circular.
+Such a list helps build a continuous loop used in various games or complex data structures such as the Fibonacci series.

 This is a guide to Circular Linked List in Data Structure.
-Here we discuss operations of Circular Linked List in Data Structure and its types along with its Code Implementation.
+Here we discuss Circular Linked List operations in Data Structure and its types along with its Code Implementation.
 You can also go through our other suggested articles to learn more –